 Unfortunately, many injured workers do not get the help they need immediately.
-Instead, they must fight with their employer or the insurance company to get what they are entitled to receive.
-Insurers sometimes unfairly deny workers the compensation due to them or offer an unfair settlement deal.
-If you find yourself in this situation, a Houma workers’ compensation lawyer can help you fight for the benefits you deserve.
+If you find yourself in this situation, a Houma personal injury lawyer can handle any legal issues and can help fight for the benefits you deserve.

 Know Your Employer’s Responsibilities

 In Louisiana, most companies are required to provide worker’s compensation insurance.
 Generally, employers are responsible for doing these three things:

 - Employers must display employee notices at the worksite.

 - Employers must keep records of lost time due to injuries or illness.

 - Employers must also report lost time and other accident reports.